 • In order to understand what can be done to improve cost and service efficiency for flats, the Commission directs the Postal Service to provide a report on flats issues within 120 days of issuance of this ACD.
 This report shall address, at a minimum, each of the pinch points described above and repeated below.
 If the Postal Service identifies additional operational areas where it has developed, or intends to develop, measurement systems to comprehensively identify and resolve cost and service efficiency issues for flats, it shall provide such additional details.
-The Commission recognizes the importance of striking a balance between the value of utilizing systems to analyze granular data and the cost of using or developing systems to analyze said data.
-Where the Postal Service cannot leverage its current data systems to generate
+The Commission recognizes the importance of striking a balance between the value of utilizing systems to analyze granular data and the cost of using or developing systems to generate and analyze granular data, it should explain the process and expense involved to acquire and analyze such data.